What future for XAML and Silverlight?

 The fact that Microsoft refuses to adopt WebGL for 3D in the browser, which is offered by Silverlight 5, confirms the idea that the latter will remain supported by the firm.
 Unless Jupiter, the new platform for XAML offers this feature.

-The future est now cleared, from the informations provided by Microsoft about Metro, the new immersive interface of Windows 8.
+The future est now cleared, from the informations provided by Microsoft about Modern UI (formerly Metro), the new immersive interface of Windows 8.

 In Metro, the Internet Explorer 10 browser does not support plugins.
 So game over for Flash and Silverlight.

-Besides Metro, on the standard Desktop interface, Internet Explorer will work as version 9, so we may continue to use Silverlight.
+Besides MUI, on the standard Desktop interface, Internet Explorer will work as version 9, so we may continue to use Silverlight.
 But the interest of Silverlight is mainly on mobiles.

 Metro will become the preferred platform for new applications running both on the desktop or tablets.